 Can I use CSS libraries to animate SVG?

-Yes, CSS libraries like GreenSock Animation Platform (GSAP) or Animate.css.
+Yes, try libraries like GreenSock Animation Platform (GSAP) or Animate.css.
+They offer extended functionality and pre-built effects for ease and control.

 Conclusion